 Should You Pay to Unlock Your Files?

-As with any real-life hostage situations, most experts will always tell you not to negotiate with the hostage takers.
+As with any real-life hostage situation, most experts will always tell you not to negotiate with the hostage takers.
 There are many reasons for this, such as the probability of simply getting conned out of your cash.

 However, there are far deeper implications for ransomware than simply getting conned.
 The gist of it is that you simply have no idea who you’re dealing with.
 Some government bodies such as the Federal Bureau of Investigation (FBI) believe ransomware may be funding terrorism.